CryptoServices/cryptoservices.github.io/_posts/2015-09-10-factoring-rsa-keys-with-tls-perfect-forward-secrecy.markdown

 * they used public information to choose what to target, like [scans.io](https://scans.io/), [tlslandscape](https://securityblog.redhat.com/2014/09/10/tls-landscape/) and [certificate-transparency](http://www.certificate-transparency.org/).

 * Some TLS servers need a valid Server Name Indication to complete a handshake, so connecting on port 443 of random IPs should not be very efficient.
-But they found that it was actually not a problem and most key found like that were from weird certificates that wouldn't even be trusted by your browser.
+But they found that it was actually not a problem and most keys found like that were from weird certificates that wouldn't even be trusted by your browser.

-* To avoid too many DNS resolutions they bypassed the TTL values and cached everything (they used [PowerDNS](https://www.powerdns.com/) for that)
+* To avoid too many DNS resolutions they bypassed the TTL values and cached everything (they used [PowerDNS](https://www.powerdns.com/) for that.)

-* They guess what devices were used to perform the TLS handshakes from what was written in the x509 certificates in the *subject distinguished name* field or *Common Name* field
+* They guess what devices were used to perform the TLS handshakes from what was written in the x509 certificates in the *subject distinguished name* field or *Common Name* field.

 * They used `SSL_set_msg_callback()` ([see doc](https://www.openssl.org/docs/manmaster/ssl/SSL_CTX_set_msg_callback.html)) to avoid modifying OpenSSL.